Renoyyz233/Renoyyz233.github.io/_pages/about.md

 intelligence reception desk reservation & registration management software, Kinect identification software V1.0, smart rent and loan system supporting fingerprint identification V1.0 and a searchable encrypted database system supporting threshold password schemes.
+  - The team has successfully developed the Liz visitor platform based on the SaaS model with the existing technology.
+A company has been registered, and the system has been put into commercial use.
+  - The proejct was awarded as National Project Approval for Development and Promotion of Lizi Visitor Platform Based on SaaS Mode.
 - 2021 - 2022, Cardiff University Research Internship
   - Researched and analysed different machine learning visual saliency models’ performance across different categories of images / videos.